Well, what to say here…

 I also love taking great looking screenshots regardless of the game I’m playing, using Photoshop & Premiere Pro, and I’m learning After Effects as well.

-I’m also a degree student currently studying for a BSc Computing & IT with Applied Psychology degree with the Open University.
+I’m also a degree student currently studying for a BSc Computing & IT degree with the Open University.

 Questions or Comments